mini-peter-hunt/better-mc/README.md

 python3 clean.py
 ```

-Add this data pack to a exist world:
+Add this data pack to an existing world:

 - Go to your `.minecraft` folder, go to `saves` and enter the world you want
   this data pack installed.